srithreepo/bank-of-anthos-scan/docs/ci-cd-pipeline.md

+This is Srinath's copy of Bank of Anthos

 # CI/CD pipeline

 This document introduces the CI/CD pipeline that powers Bank of Anthos' production instance (hosted here: https://cymbal-bank.fsi.cymbal.dev/) as well as how you can get started deploying it in your own Google Cloud project (with your own domain name).